alandefreitas/futures/docs/motivation.md

 The concepts allow reusable algorithms for all future types, an alternative to [std::async] based on executors, various efficient future types, many future composition algorithms, a syntax closer to other programming languages, and parallel variants of the STL algorithms.

+Our motivation is organized as follows:

+- [An introduction](#standard-futures) to the model of futures and promises in C++11
+- [An overview](#previous-work) of all related work presented since then
+- [A brief description](#the-futures-library) of how this library relates this previous work

 ## Standard Futures

 C++11 [proposed](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2010/n3170.html) [std::future] as its intended model for asynchronicity.
 In the common use case, the user would call [std::async] to execute a task is parallel.
 This [std::async] function would then return a [std::future] which allows us to query the status of this asynchronous operation: